Alexandré Pölking

-Alexandré Pölking (born 12 March 1976), sometimes known simply as Mano, is a Brazilian-German football manager and former player.
-He is currently the head coach of Thailand national team.
+Alexandré "Mano" Pölking (born 12 March 1976) is a Brazilian football manager and former football player.
+He is currently the manager of V.League 1 club Công An Hà Nội.

 Playing career

 He started his career in his ancestral country of Germany, playing for VfB Fichte Bielefeld, Arminia Bielefeld and SV Darmstadt 98.
 In 2005, he moved to Cyprus where he played for Olympiakos Nicosia and APOEL.

 Managerial career

-Pölking was the assistant of German manager Winfried Schäfer since 2008 at Al Ain FC and FC Baku.
+Pölking was the assistant of German manager Winfried Schäfer since 2008, at Al Ain FC and FC Baku.
 In 2012, Alexandré Pölking came to Thailand to be the assistant of Schäfer who was appointed as the national head coach of Thailand national team in June 2011.
 In 2013, Pölking was appointed by the Army United as the head coach.
 He finished his first season as the manager with sixth place at the final standing.

 In 2014, Pölking moved to Suphanburi.
-He was later sacked by the club after 12 games of Thai Premier League.
-Pölking has become the head coach of Bangkok United in the second leg of a 2014 season.
-He made the debut for Bangkok United with 3–0 win over his former club Army United on 25 June 2014.
+However, after only 12 matches managing the club in the Thai Premier League he was sacked.
+Following his departure from Suphanburi, Pölking later took over as manager of Bangkok United during the second leg of the 2014 season.
+He made his debut with Bangkok United in a 3–0 win over his former club Army United on 25 June 2014.